-All structural controls within the City right of way are inspected annually.
-(Please see Appendix 5-3 for a copy of a Sand and Oil Trap Inspection Checklist and a Storm Drain Map.)
+(See Appendix 5-3 of the 2009-2010 Annual Report for a copy of a Sand and Oil Trap Inspection Checklist and a Storm Drain Map.)

-Goal for 2009-2010: Continue inspections and maintenance of all structural and nonstructural stormwater controls as described in BMP item 3.a. below.
+Goal for 2009-2010: Continue inspections and maintenance of all structural and non-structural stormwater controls as described in BMP item 3.a. below.
 Achieved.

-Goal for 2010-2011: Continue inspections and maintenance of all structural and nonstructural stormwater controls as described in BMP item 3.a. below
+Goal for 2010-2011: Continue inspections and maintenance of all structural and non-structural stormwater controls as described in BMP item 3.a. below.
+Achieved.